 The sudden increase in responsiveness that boys experience during adolescences changes their attitude towards genitals and sexual activity.
 Teenage boys develop an interest in their own genitals because of the pleasure of their own arousal.
 They are also fascinated with the genitals of people they are attracted to and with opportunities for penetrative sex.
 Girls do not experience this increase sudden in responsiveness, so genitals and sexual activity remain relatively unappealing much as they are to children.

+A woman’s top concern on having sex for the first time is not her own orgasm but that a man should care about her as a person.
+Young women may vaguely hope that a partner can magic one up for them.
+But this is just because of the fiction spread by men in the hope of encouraging women to engage in intercourse.
 Less responsive individuals may enjoy using their bodies to give pleasure.
-A woman’s top concern on having sex for the first time is not her own orgasm but that a man should care about her as a person.
-Anyone who does not focus on their own orgasm.
-They focus on sensual pleasures rather than genital stimulation techniques and they hope a lover will engage in the more romantic (emotional and companionable) aspects of relationships.
+Women focus on sensual pleasures rather than genital stimulation techniques and they hope a lover will engage in the more romantic (emotional and companionable) aspects of relationships.

 If you ask a woman for explicit details about her sex life, she is embarrassed, defensive and even angry.
 She thinks you have no right to ask her such personal questions.
 This contrasts with men’s behaviour.
 Some men very willingly and proudly supply accounts of the orgasms they believe their partners have as a result of the stimulation men provide.